adamthedash/game_engine/design/devlog.md

 Here's the inventory after the fix, I didn't take a pic of it but there's now a scrollbar that appears when the player has too much stuff.
 ![](./images/day24_inventory.png)

+There's also been a bug with the collision detection pretty much since day 1.
+If the player flies up from underneath a block, they can go right through it.
+This happens across all camera controllers.
+So there's something wrong across the board for how I'm doing collisions.
+Up until now I've been calculating the position of my "test" block based on an adjacent block from the block the player's eye (camera) is in.
+As far as I can tell this is because when my head touches the underside of a block, my current block is being rounded up to the next block, so I'm constantly collisions for a block I'll never touch.
+This also means that I'm only testing one block below me, which is having the effect of chopping my legs off.
+This is more pronounced with the walking controller, where the camera appears to be 1 block high instead of the intended 1.8.
+I plan to change this by determining the test block based on the player's AABB rather than camera position.
+I also want to abstract the collision detection logic out, as it's triplicated across all camera controllers right now.
+This is definitely better, but it still suffers from the problem that the player isn't going to be colliding on a point, but rather the AABB face.
+Instead of testing against blocks adjacent to the camera position, I need to be testing against anything infront of the AABB faces in the direction of movement.